wimols/wimols.github.io/_posts/1956-05-02-life-part-two.md

 - Origin of life
 ---

-Everything depends on coincidences.
+<span style="color: red;">Everything depends on coincidences.
 We do not know any better and we must accept it.
-Objectively speaking, improvements are possible.
+Objectively speaking, improvements are possible.</span>

 # Could our earth have been better?